I started a new site – maxspiker.com – it’s more recent. Go there.

 My name is Max Spiker.
 I travel, build WordPress sites and write about photography, travel, broadband & web design.
 My life mission is to find innovative ways to connect interesting people and support creative people from around the world.

 I spent a few years as a digital nomad traveling the world with my fiancee as a way of life – road tripping across America, flying to Asia, Europe, Hawaii, Central America, and the Caribbean.
 I spent a lot of time in LA, San Francisco, NYC, Las Vegas, Austin and Miami connecting to entrepreneurs.
 Here’s a “lifelapse” of that whirlwind 2 years:

 We lived completely spontaneously – day to day – making zero future plans of any kind with anyone.
 (I learned a lot of people are not ok with this).
 Overall it was a lot of fun but also got expensive and we hit some logistical snags – so we ended up settling down in Florida in 2012.
-After living in Sarasota and South Beach for a bit we decided to move to LA in May of 2014 to start a an experimental creative studio with our favorite artists.
+After Sarasota and South Beach we moved to LA and 2 months later decided to travel again indefinitely.
+So we are once again on the road, seeing where life takes us.

 I’ve been developing for the web since 1998.
 In 2001 I launched my first website at the University of Florida called Gatormenu, which was one of the first online ordering businesses for restaurants.
 It was borne out of an idea I had while sitting in my junior year SQL database course.